1dv032/syllabus/examination/part_1/examination.md

 * The calculating microservice will calculate a lot of data and it will need to have some calculating power when they do their job
 * We want to be sure of that we owns our data and that the IaaS won´t be able to take our intellectual property or miss-abuse our clients thrust.
 * We want to know if we can be sure that when we delete some data (for example a user) the data can´t be reproduced
 * We want to know how the IaaS handle metadata (our interaction with the IaaS-services).
+* We are interesting in storage of static files
 * How is the up-time for the services
 * Are there some easy way to run health check?
 * We are interesting to implement a more fine-grade monitoring system for our application.
 Are the any services for this?